A journey of 1000 miles…

 Getting a baseline impression

-Looking at some CPU usage bar graphs likely will not be terribly useful without a baseline reference of what it looks like when the “normal” workload runs without the new code runs.
+Looking at some CPU usage bar graphs likely will not be terribly useful without a baseline reference of what it looks like when the “normal” workload runs without the new code running.

 This is what the following video shows.